upkie/vulp/README.md

 - Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds or quadrupeds)
 - No hard real-time guarantee: the code is empirically reliable, that's it
-- Typing is used within agents and spines, but the interface between them is only checked at runtime
+- Weakly-typed IPC: typing is used within agents and spines, but the interface between them is only checked at runtime

 ### Alternatives

 If any of the non-features is a no-go to you, you may also want to check out these existing alternatives:

 * [mc\_rtc](https://github.com/jrl-umi3218/mc_rtc/) - C++ real-time control framework from which Vulp inherited, among others, the idea of running the same code on simulated and real robots.
+(The choice of a weakly-typed dictionary-based IPC was also inspired by mc_rtc's data store.)
 C++ controllers are bigger cathedrals to build but they can run at higher frequencies.
 * [moteus](https://pypi.org/project/moteus/) - Python bindings for moteus brushless controllers also [run well up to 200 Hz](https://github.com/tasts-robots/vulp/blob/main/doc/loop_cycles.md#moteus-python-api), which makes them a simpler alternative if you don't need the simulation/real-robot switch.
 * [robot\_interfaces](https://github.com/open-dynamic-robot-initiative/robot_interfaces) - Similar IPC between non-realtime Python and real-time C++ processes.
 The main difference lies in the use of Python bindings and action/observation types (more overhead, more safeguards) where Vulp goes structureless (faster changes, faster blunders).
 Also, robot_interfaces enforces process synchronization with a [time-series API](https://people.tuebingen.mpg.de/mpi-is-software/robotfingers/docs/robot_interfaces/doc/timeseries.html) while in Vulp this is up to the agent.